intelowlproject/IntelOwl/docs/source/Advanced-Usage.md

 Organizations are a great way to share data and analysis only with the members of your team.
 Invite the people you work with in your organization!

-By default, analysis (jobs) are executed with a level of TLP that is WHITE.
+By default, analysis (jobs) are executed with a level of TLP that is CLEAR.
 This means that these jobs are public and every IntelOwl user can see them.
 Thanks to the "Organization" feature, you can restrict the people who can see the analysis that you made.

 How you can do that?